 Being the tough guy is not much fun.
 It is only one step above sending an eviction letter.
 So what can you do to lessen the impact of collecting late fees?
 Here are some ideas that have worked for other landlords:

-Give a Grace Period.
+Give a Grace Period for Rent.
 Make sure your tenant’s know there is a 5 day grace period before a late fee is assessed.
 If you really want to be the nice guy, send your tenants a reminder text on the 3rd.

 Allow a One-Time Late Fee Waiver.
 Life happens and you understand that.
 Why not allow each tenant a “Get out of Jail Free” card for their first late payment.
 It is a nice gesture and makes charging the next late fee that much easier.